 Media quality is a whole other issue.
 Fifty years’ research shows that violent and sexual content in the media leads to increased anxiety, decreased sensitivity to violence, and earlier “sexual debuts” in children.
 “We don’t know how they’re related, but it gives rise for concern,” Rich said.

 Simply cutting kids’ access to online content isn’t a practical option, though — like it or not, multimedia interaction is part of what defines the next generation.
 “You can’t cover their eyes — you have to teach them how to see,” said Linda Burch, chief education and strategy officer of Common Sense Media, a nonprofit in San Francisco, California, that educates parents on how to structure their children’s media use.

 Kaiser’s study shows that setting rules matters — children whose parents set any rules at all report average daily media use of under three hours per day.
 “Clearly, time limits make sense,” Burch suggested, alongside other rules such as no media in the bedroom and no texting or TV at mealtimes.

 Burch described one school in Philadelphia that took charge of the situation by striking a balance.
 Frustrated with streams of exhausted kids showing up every morning, the principal called a meeting with parents.
 His solution was a program called CCC-911, for Computer and Cell phone Curfew.
 Parents now text their kids at 9 p.m. and tell them to turn their phones off and charge them.
 Sounds like that wouldn’t work with your kid?
-It does when all the parents in your community do it, she said.
+According to Burch, it does when all the parents in your community do it.